Okounkov bodies associated to pseudoeffective divisors: Introduction

-Turning to the details, we first recall the construction of the Okounkov body of a big divisor which is equivalent to the ones given by Lazarsfeld-Musta\c{t}\u{a} (\cite{lm-nobody}) and Kaveh-Khovanskii (\cite{KK}).
-Let $D$ be a big divisor on a smooth projective variety $X$ of dimension $n$.
-Fix an admissible flag on $X$
+Turning to the details, we recall the construction of the Okounkov body that is equivalent to the ones given by Lazarsfeld-Musta\c{t}\u{a} (\cite{lm-nobody}) and Kaveh-Khovanskii (\cite{KK}).
+Let $D$ be an $\R$-divisor on a projective variety $X$ of dimension $n$.
+We fix an \emph{admissible flag} $Y_\bullet$ on $X$, which is, by definition, a sequence of subvarieties